Proven-Paradox/shaper-system/Deprecated.md

 Cost: 2 HP
 Effect: Increase your Mobility Track by 1.
 Description: Taking a moment of preparation or focusing to increase your mobility.
 This could be doing stretches to ready your limbs, drinking a potion that improves your ability to run, activating servos in a mechanical limb, or similar methods of enhancing mobility.

+## Double Boon/Bane

+The more extreme versions of Boon and Bane, Double Boon and Double Bane simply extend the effect to both dice.
+A character with Double Boon X may reroll one or both dice if either of them land on a number equal to or less than X. A character with Double Bane Y must reroll any dice that exceed Y. Examples:
+* Hannah wants to deliver a swift kick to a foe with Double Boon 2.
+She rolls a 1 and a 4, and takes the available reroll.
+The result is another 1, for a final of 4 + 1 = 5.
+* Kisuke is examining a crime scene looking for clues, but with Double Bane 9.
+He rolls a 9 and a 10, and is forced to reroll both, getting a 4 and a 5, 4 + 5 = 9 plus his modifier.
+### Order of Operations
+In complex situations, a roll may be made with a combination of Boon, Bane, Double Boon, or Double Bane.
+Having more than two types of modifiers should be relatively rare.
+In this case, the order of operations is:
+* Double Bane
+* Bane
+* Double Boon
+* Boon

+Here are a couple of examples:
+* Agni is attacking with a spell.
+He has Bane 8 and Double Boon 1.
+He rolls his dice, getting a 9 and a 10.
+Bane 8 forces him to reroll the 10, which becomes a 1.
+Because rerolled dice cannot be rerolled, this die remains a 1 even though it would otherwise be rerolled by the Double Boon 1.
+His final result is 9 + 1 = 10 plus his modifier.
+* A final, rare nightmare case.
+Arthur is trying to make a cup of tea.
+This endeavor has Double Boon 1, Boon 4, Bane 7, and Double Bane 10.
+(This should be EXTREMELY rare.)
+He rolls his dice, and gets a 9 and a 1.
+Double Bane 10 does not affect any dice.
+Bane 7 causes the 9 to be rerolled, and it ends at a 4.
+Double Boon 1 allows him to reroll the other die, when lands on an 8.
+The 4 would ordinarily be rerollable with Boon 4, but that die has already been rerolled.
+The final result is 4 + 8 = 12 plus his modifier.
+### Changing the number of dice
+The most extreme and rarest effects will have you rolling one or three d10s.
+If you are at an EXTREME disadvantage in a task, you will only be able to roll a single die and must succeed or fail with half the usual power.
+If you are at a similarly significant advantage in a task, you may roll three dice, taking the results of the best two.
+(Just borrow one from the player next to you.)
+On top of all that, Bane and Boon applies normally in these circumstances.

+**Boon Caster** [Augmentor]
+When you cast an Augment which provides Boon, it instead provides Double Boon.
+// This one is likely going to get cut soon.